ncp38/cs372-f24/projects/proj2/index.md

 ## Submission instructions

-To submit, upload all your source code files to canvas, including **your name and honor pledge**, and **ensure that your tests for all the required functions**.
+To submit, upload all your source code files to canvas, including **your name and honor pledge**, and **ensure that your program has tests for all the required functions**.
 Make sure to also submit your **answers to the post-project questions**

 Before submitting, make sure that you've included all the requirements for this project!
 You can double-check by searching this page (ctrl+f or command+f) for **'must'**; important details related to the assignment are also highlighted for your convenience.